GSTT-CSC/project-template/README.md

 The script will now automatically check the files you're about to commit for any sensitive information patterns.

 #### 5.2.
 Setting up exceptions
 Sometimes, there may be legitimate cases where these patterns are allowed.
 In these cases, you can add exceptions to the .sensitive_exceptions and .files_exceptions files.
+Populating these files is not mandatory for git hooks to work but should be kept in the root of the project directory.

 The .sensitive_exceptions file should contain any specific instances of the forbidden patterns that you want to allow.
 Each exception should be on its own line.
+You can for instance add specific addresses or dates you wish to push to remote.

 The .files_exceptions file should contain any files/directories that you want to exclude from the checks.
 Each file should be on its own line.

-The Team Members names and the documentation folder are set as exceptions by default.
+These files are added to .gitignore as they are not advised to be committed.

 ### 5.3.
 Resolving Pre-commit Hook Issues